Skip To Content

 Add raster data

 The Add Rasters To Mosaic Dataset tool is used to add rasters.
-This tool prompts the user for the appropriate raster type and suitable parameters.
-A raster type can be considered a crawler that reads through a source to locate all rasters of a specific type, then extracts available meta information to create the appropriate records in the mosaic dataset.
-If the source is a georeferenced raster dataset, then the Raster Dataset raster type can be used.
-There are many different raster types to account for all common sensors, and these can also be extended using custom Python raster types.
+This tool prompts the users to set the appropriate raster type and suitable parameters.
+A raster type can be considered a crawler that reads through a source to locate all rasters of a specific type and then extracts available meta information to create the appropriate records in the mosaic dataset.
+If the source is a georeferenced raster dataset, the Raster Dataset raster type can be used.
+There are many raster types to account for all common sensors, and these can also be extended using custom Python raster types.

 Learn more about adding rasters to a mosaic dataset.